Aerolab/frontend-developer-coding-challenge/README.md

 - `Vercel` for deployment.
 - `Postman` or `HTTPie` for API request testing.
 - (Optional) `React Testing Library` for testing.

-> NOTE: If you feel free and have enouth experience to make the challenge with React Native, please use Expo.
-> Yes, you can use AI to enhance any part of the project, or even integrate it into your solution.
+- (Optional) Yes, you can use `AI` to enhance any part of the project, or even integrate it into your solution.

+> [!IMPORTANT]
+> If you feel free and have enouth experience to make the challenge with `React Native`, please use `Expo`.

 ## IGDB API